UtkarshOnGitHub/UtkarshOnGitHub/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-<h2>I am a highly competent Full Stack Web Developer who is graduated from Masai School.
-I have strong technical skills as well as excellent interpersonal skills, enabling
+<h2>Self Motivated Full-Stack web developer
-me to interact  with a wide range of clients.
-I am eager to obtain a challenging position at a prestigious company that will expand my learning and build upon my developer skills.</h2>
+with hands on experience in developing scalabe websites using a wide range of frontend and backend skills.Eager to obtain a challenging position at a prestigious company that will expand my learning and built upon my developer skills.</h2>

 - 🌱 I’m currently learning **React JS**